pkantue/molomolotech/E-Learning/Technical/Explainers/Mastering_Technical_Communication.md

-**[Opening Scene: Calm indoor setting, professional but approachable tone.
-Dr. PK is standing in a well-lit room with a whiteboard or a large monitor in the background.
-Subtle background music fades out as the video begins.]**

-**Dr. PK:**
+### Hook
+enter hook here.

+### Intro
 Hi, I’m Dr. PK!
-With over 17 years of experience in aerospace engineering, I’m here to help you grow your tech career or business using the right tools, strategies, and mindset.
-If that sounds like your kind of journey, please subscribe and join me—we’re just getting started!
+With over 17 years in aerospace, I’m here to help you grow your tech potential using stories, tutorials, and interviews.
+If this is for you, please subscribe and let's grow together!

 Today’s topic? **Mastering Technical Communication: Skills You MUST Have.**
 Whether you’re an engineer, developer, or entrepreneur, communicating your technical ideas effectively is critical.
 Let’s dive right in.